Bosnia and Herzegovina–Croatia relations: Political relations and status of the Croat people in Bosnia and Herzegovina

-In 2018, Croatia objected to the election of Željko Komšić as Croat member of the Presidency of Bosnia and Herzegovina, who was elected mainly by the Bosnian Muslim voters.
-Komšić is not considered a legitimate Croat representative by either Croats or Croatia.
-The Croatian Parliament adopted a Resolution on the situation of Croats in Bosnia and Herzegovina.
+Following the October 2018 general election, Croatia criticised the election of Željko Komšić as the Croat member of the Presidency, arguing that he lacked support among the main Croat parties and was elected largely with votes from predominantly Bosniak areas.
+In December 2018, the Croatian Parliament adopted a declaration calling for constitutional and electoral changes in Bosnia and Herzegovina aimed at improving the political position of Croats.

 This resolution was deemed by the Office of the High Representative as in violation of Croatia's obligations of non-interference under the Dayton Agreement.
-Bishop Franjo Komarica of Banja Luka claimed that Catholics are being discriminated in all respects: politically, socially, and economically.
-Catholics often have problems when they have Croat names.
+Bishop Franjo Komarica of Banja Luka claimed that Catholics are being discriminated in all respects: politically, socially, and economically, mentioning that Catholics often have problems when they have Croat names.